ibexa/documentation-developer/docs/multisite/languages/languages.md

 ### Adding available languages

 The multilanguage system operates based on a global translation list that contains all languages available in the installation.
-Languages can be [added to this list from the Admin Panel](https://doc.ibexa.co/projects/userguide/en/latest/content_management/translate_content/) in the back office.
+Languages can be [added to this list from the **Admin** panel](https://doc.ibexa.co/projects/userguide/en/latest/content_management/translate_content/) in the back office.
 After adding a language be sure to dump all assets to the file system:

 ```
 yarn encore <environment>